neondatabase/website/content/guides/feature-flags-sveltekit.md

 npx tailwindcss init -p
 ```

-Create an `app.css` file in the `src` directory, and add the snippet below in it:
+Create an `app.css` file in the `src` directory, and add the snippet below:

 ```css
 @tailwind base;